Abandoned Mine Land Program

 Since 1977, states and tribes have been working together to address public health and safety risks posed by abandoned mines across the country, but work remains.
 Visit ourworksnotdone.org to learn about our accomplishments and the work yet to be done.

 An estimated 15,000-plus abandoned legacy mine features exist in the State of New Mexico.
-They range from shallow prospect pits to 500-foot-deep mine shafts to piles of coal gob (mine waste).
+They range from shallow prospect pits to 500-feet-deep mine shafts to piles of coal gob (mine waste).

 |Mike Tompson, P.E., Program Manager||(505) firstname.lastname@example.org|